 Dark Gray – (shale) 1 piece – 8″ x 12″

 Color A – 1/2 piece – 8″ x 12″

 Color B – 1/2 piece – 8″ x 12″

 IMPORTANT: Rope dolls can vary from manufacture to manufacture.
 It is highly recommended you “try” on the pattern first by cutting out pieces on inexpensive felt or non stretchy fabric to make sure they “fit” properly.
 Take 1/8″ seams into consideration.
 Adjust the pattern until it fits your rope doll.

 Additional supplies needed:

 Crafting glue (optional)

-Paint (optional for gloves, boots, sleeves and socks)
+Paint (optional for gloves, boots, sleeves, socks and face)